Visiting the Konzentrationslager Posen

 Fort VII, officially known as Konzentrationslager Posen, was a Nazi concentration camp in Poznan during the Second World War and the occupation of Poland.
 Since nobody knows for sure, there are different estimates about how many people died between the walls of the 19th century fort surrounding the city.
 Between 4.500 and 20.000 people died while at Konzentrationslager Posen and we spent an afternoon there exploring the place.

-Like we said before, reaching Fort VII is not an easy task.
-Depending of where you are staying in Poznan, the best choice would be to grab a taxi.
-You can find the fort at Al. Polska (Jeżyce) and the Fort is open until 16:00 everyday but monday.
+As we said before, reaching Fort VII is not an easy task.
+Depending on where you are staying in Poznan, the best choice would be to grab a taxi.